 Figure 3.8 above shows that the annual sperm whale catch rate in Lamalera has declined from a peak of 59 whales killed in 1969.
 The fishers are aware of this decline.
 They do not know the cause of the decline, whether it is because of a change in effort, overharvest or other external factors.
 The villagers reported a change in the catch rate between the lefa and the baleo seasons.
 They used to harvest more whales during the lefa season, but in the last five years, more whales have been caught in the baleo season (Francisco Keraf, 2004, pers.comm.).
 However, seasonal catch data are not available to confirm this observation.
-The only seasonal data are for 2004, when only four sperm whales were caught in the lefa season (May-September 2004), compared with 11 sperm whales in the baleo season (January-February and December 2004).
+The only seasonal data are for 2004, when only four sperm whales were caught in the lefa season (January-February and December 2004).